greentfrapp/greentfrapp.github.io/_posts/2018-08-09-social-science.md

 AI looks to be the driving force for at least the next decade.
 AI engineers and experts are in high demand and low supply.
 But perhaps, more importantly, we need AI engineers who can also play the role of urban planner, AI experts who are also human experts and society experts.

 <div class='note note-right'>
-	Zachary C. Lipton is an assistant professor at Carnegie Mellon University who started the Approximately Correct [blog](http://approximatelycorrect.com/) as a counter against overwhelming AI hyperbole and false hype in mainstream media.
+	Check out <a href='http://approximatelycorrect.com/'>Approximately Correct</a>!
+It's a blog started by Zachary C. Lipton, an assistant professor at Carnegie Mellon University, as a counter against overwhelming AI hyperbole and false hype in mainstream media.
 </div>